-This study utilizes monthly mean SST from the Extended Reconstructed Sea Surface Temperature (ERSST) version 4 (Huang et al., 2015), as well as monthly mean fields (zonal/meridional winds, geopotential height, and precipitation) from the Japanese 55-year Reanalysis (JRA-55) (Kobayashi et al., 2015).
+95 This study utilizes monthly mean SST from the Extended Reconstructed Sea Surface Temperature (ERSST) version 4 (Huang et al., 2015), as well as monthly mean fields (zonal/meridional winds, geopotential height, and precipitation) from the Japanese 55-year Reanalysis (JRA-55) (Kobayashi et al., 2015).
 We analyze the period from January 1958 until December 2019.
-We use a 30-year filter to remove low-frequency variability longer than 30 years for all fields, created using a fast Fourier transform
+We use a 30-year filter to remove low-frequency variability longer than 30 years for all fields, created using a fast Fourier transform (FFT).

-(FFT).
 Statistical significance is calculated using a Monte Carlo test that is repeated 10,000 times to determine the significance of the atmospheric response (Buckland and Noreen, 1990).
 This test selects a number of samples based on a given subsampling criterion, and compares the distribution to either the population from which the samples were drawn (as in reanalysis), or for the comparison of different model runs.
-We also use correlation (R) throughout, and derive significance by using a confidence interval created by using a Fisher transform (Devore, 1991; Simpson and Polvani, 2016).

-2.2 Model Description and Experiments
+2.2 Model description

-In addition to reanalysis data, we utilize Isca (Vallis et al., 2018), a simplified atmospheric general circulation model (AGCM), to conduct a series of targeted forcing experiments.
+- In addition to reanalysis data, we utilize Isca (Vallis et al., 2018), a simplified atmospheric general circulation model (AGCM), to conduct a series of sensitivity experiments.
 This model uses the Geophysical Fluid Dynamics Labratory (GFDL) dynamical core, and uses the same model configuration as Jiménez-Esteve and Domeisen (2020).
 The atmosphere does not have explicit liquid water content but instead the moisture and radiative processes are considered using evaporation from the surface and a fast condensation scheme.
-Land-sea contrasts are created by changing the mixed layer depth, evaporative resistance, and albedo, while realistic topography is achieved by using the continental outline from ECMWF (Thomson and Vallis, 2018a, b).
-Finally, the model resolution includes a Gaussian grid with 50 vertical levels (up to 0.02 hPa) and T42 horizontal resolution.

-We perform three different model experiments, along with a control run.
+Land-sea contrasts are created by changing the mixed layer depth, evaporative resistance, and albedo, while realistic topography is achieved by using the continental outline from ECMWF (Thomson and Vallis, 2018a, b). - 110 Finally, the model resolution includes a Gaussian grid with 50 vertical levels (up to 0.02 hPa) and T42 horizontal resolution.
+We perform three different sensitivity model experiments, along with a control run.
 The climatological SST forcing is created using the ERSSTv4 climatology from 1958-2019.
-In addition to the climatological SSTs, we perform experiments including a Pacific-only (ENSO-like, 'P') forcing, Atlantic-only (TNA SST following an ENSO event, 'A') forcing, and a combined Pacific-Atlantic forcing, where SSTAs in both basins are forced ('AP').
-Over the forced regions, the SST forcing is derived by regressing the Niño3.4 index onto the SSTA field, which is then added to the background climatology.
+In addition to the climatological SSTs, the sensitivity experiments include a Pacific-only (ENSO-like, 'P') forcing, Atlantic-only (TNA SST following an ENSO event, 'A') forcing, and a combined Pacific-Atlantic forcing, where SSTAs in both basins are forced ('AP').
+Over the forced regions, the SST forcing is derived by - 115 regressing the Niño3.4 index onto the SSTA field, which is then added to the background climatology.
 We choose to include both positive and negative SSTAs as previous studies have shown that the zonal SSTA gradient is important for influencing the Walker circulation (Zhao et al., 2021).
 The SST forcing is computed by regressing the October to February (ONDJF) mean Niño3.4 index onto the monthly SST field, backwards to August and forward to the following October.
 August to October of both the backward and forward regressions are averaged to create a smooth annual cycle.
-Similar to Jiménez-Esteve and Domeisen (2020), regression values are multiplied by 4, resulting in an SSTA peak of approximately 4°C in the Pacific, and a peak of approximately 1°C in the Atlantic (for DJF and MAM, respectively, see Figure 1 for forcing pattern and annual cycle).
-We chose to multiply the forcing by 4 to ensure a sufficient amplitude of the response, but it should be acknowledged that this forcing is stronger than in observations.
-Furthermore, the atmospheric response to the SSTA forcing may exhibit nonlinearities (i.e., the upper-level divergence responds nonlinearly to a linear change in the magnitude of Pacific SSTAs), but given our analysis is during boreal spring and summer when Pacific SSTAs are weaker than in boreal winter, any nonlinearities may also be weaker than those during boreal winter (Graham and Barnett, 1987; Sabin et al., 2013).
-Finally, for this study, we aim to determine the importance of the TNA following an El Niño only, and we do not consider La Niña events.
+Similar to Jiménez-Esteve and - 120 Domeisen (2020), regression values are multiplied by 4, resulting in an SSTA peak of approximately 4°C in the Pacific, and a peak of approximately 1°C in the Atlantic (for DJF and MAM, respectively, see figure 1 for forcing pattern and annual cycle).
+We chose to multiply the forcing by 4 to ensure there was a response, but it should be acknowledged that this forcing is stronger than in observations.
+Finally, for this study, we aim to determine the importance of the TNA following an El Niño only, and do not consider La Niña events.